-A BRIEF HISTORY AND FUNCTIONING OF THE RNI OFFICE
+A BRIEF HISTORY

-The office of the Registrar of Newspapers for India (RNI) is an attached office of the Ministry of Information and Broadcasting and a statutory office under Section 19(A) of the Press & Registration of Books Act, 1867.
+The office of the Registrar of Newspapers for India (RNI) is a statutory office under Section 19(A) of the Press & Registration of Books Act, 1867 and is an attached office of the Ministry of Information and Broadcasting.
+The Act has been amended 22 times since then (equal number of times before and after independence).